Zaitun101/smartcalc/README.md

 Backend written on C, GUI - qt6, C++;

-Calcutator get a string, after clic to '=' send this string to validator, if expression is correct, I parse this string to lexeme, and push them to stack.
+Calcutator get a string, after clic to '=' send this string to validator, if expression is correct, it'll parsed by lexemes, and push them to stack.
 Then make correct order of lexemes (to reverse polish notation) only then get an answer and send it to GUI

 Also here are unit-testes, that make me sure, that calculator work correct, even with complex expressions.